Procrastination test

 When you take a procrastination level test, you:

-- Acknowledge that it affects you
+• Acknowledge how it affects you

-- Learn what type of procrastinator you are.
+• Learn what type of procrastinator you are

-About Liven Procrastination Quiz
+About the Liven Procrastination Quiz

 What Causes Procrastination?